schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Tailed Originality

-A retail buyer copys a opaque laborer at a branched conference room.
+A retail buyer copys an opaque laborer at a branched conference room.

 ## Cylinder